conchyliculture/hachetaguecybervigilant/README.md

 [VIDEO VIDEO VIDEO VIDEO](https://github.com/conchyliculture/hachetaguecybervigilant/releases/download/CYBERVIGILANT/cybervigilant.mp4)

+Plugging random things into your laptop's USB port is okay as long as you do it Cybervigilantly.
+Please fork the code and weaponize the crap out of this.

+## Cybervoice synth

 So apparently you can make lame voice synthesis on a puny arduino nano.

 Code has been stolen from [https://code.google.com/archive/p/tinkerit/](https://code.google.com/archive/p/tinkerit/)